VHDPlus/CRUVI_Extensions/README.md

 ### In Development

 ### Ideas
--With Cyclone V SoC like DE10-Nano
+- With Cyclone V SoC like DE10-Nano

 # CRUVI Shield
 ### Finished